xnought/xnought/README.md

-More details and contect info on https://donnybertucci.com
+More details and contact info on https://donnybertucci.com

 <details>
   <summary>Click for a surprise</summary>